kfischer-okarin/dragonruby-for-ci/README.md

 # Dragonruby for CI
 This repository contains releases of publicly available parts of the [DragonRuby Game Toolkit](https://dragonruby.org/).

+It is inofficial, maintained and extracted from the official zip files by me personally.

+## Release contents
 Each release contains zip files with filenames according to following pattern:

 `dragonruby-for-ci-<VERSION>-<LICENSE_TIER>-<PLATFORM>.zip`